compgeolab/euler-inversion/data/README.md

 Cambrian/Ordovician granitoid magmatism, and Upper Cretaceous to Paleocene magmatism that resulted in basic dike swarms and alkaline intrusions.
 License:
 CC-BY-NC.

+## Natural Earth

+The shapefile `raw/ne_110m_admin_0_countries.zip` was downloaded from https://www.naturalearthdata.com/downloads/110m-cultural-vectors/ and is in the public domain.